CommonAccord/Site-Org/Doc/Privacy/Com/Google/Form.md

 3.1.5.Sec=<a href="http://www.dataliberation.org/">Take information</a> out of many of our services.

 3.2.Sec=You may also set your browser to block all cookies, including cookies associated with our services, or to indicate when a cookie is being set by us.
-However, it’s important to remember that many of our services <a class="highlight" href="../../policies/privacy/example/may-not-function-properly.html" id="may-not-function-properly">may not function properly</a> if your cookies are disabled.
+However, it's important to remember that many of our services <a class="highlight" href="../../policies/privacy/example/may-not-function-properly.html" id="may-not-function-properly">may not function properly</a> if your cookies are disabled.
 For example, we may not remember your language preferences.

 4.Ti=Information you share